PP144gh/CV/README.md

 ### 2023-
 **Blockchain Developer at [Celfocus](https://www.celfocus.com/)** - Hybrid, Lisbon
-- Worked on Identity and Credential Management, Carbon Footprint Marketplace, and Loyalty Systems projects.
-- Gained expertise in Decentralized Identifiers (DIDs), Verifiable Credentials (VCs), Hyperledger Besu, KILT, Solidity, Ethereum and EVM networks, React, Node.js, Ethers.js, Hardhat, Metamask, Truffle, and Foundry.
+- Gained expertise in Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs) while working on **Identity and Credential Management**.
+This project involved utilizing technologies such as Hyperledger Besu, Quorum, KILT, React, Node.js, and Express.js.
+- Developed smart contracts in Solidity for an **NFT-based Carbon Credit Marketplace**, enhancing my experience with Ethereum, Polygon, and EVM networks.
+This role also involved using Hardhat, Metamask, Truffle, and Foundry, as well as developing serverless REST APIs using Node.js, TypeScript, and Azure Functions.
+- Contributed to a **Token-based Loyalty System Project** within a Hyperledger Fabric framework, where I wrote smart contracts (chaincodes) in Golang and developed a Fabric application in Java to enable communication between the chaincode and the backend.

+Throughout these projects, I collaborated in a team environment adhering to an agile framework, employing tools such as GIT, Jira, and Jenkins for version control, task management, and CI/CD processes.

 ### 2021-2023
 **Teaching Assistant of [Physics of Continuous Media](https://fenix.tecnico.ulisboa.pt/disciplinas/FMCon/2022-2023/2-semestre) at [Instituto Superior Técnico](https://www.tecnico.ulisboa.pt), Lisbon**
 - Responsible for teaching classes on problem sets within the "Physics of Continuous Media" course.
 I won the award for the best teaching assistant of the 3rd year of the bachelor's in Physics, awarded by the students.

-### 2019-2020
-**Private Tutor of High School Mathematics and Physics** - Lisbon
+-

-### 2017-2018
+### 2017-2020
 **Teacher of Programming and Technology at [Happy Code Lumiar](http://www.happycode.pt/), Lisbon**
 - Taught app and game development to students aged 7-16.
 Used Unity, C# and Java.
+**Private Tutor of High School Mathematics and Physics** - Lisbon

 ## Academic Education